Dell Laptop Screen Replacement Cost UK 2026: Inspiron, XPS & Latitude Prices

 Why does Dell XPS screen replacement cost more than Inspiron?

-The XPS InfinityEdge uses a bonded, bezel-less panel with an OLED option — a dearer part that lifts on controlled heat rather than leverage, in an ultra-slim chassis.
+The XPS InfinityEdge uses a bonded, bezel-less panel with an OLED option — a costlier part that has to be warmed and eased out of an ultra-slim chassis rather than simply unscrewed.
 The Inspiron IPS panel is a cheaper part in a screw-fastened, serviceable build.

 Does celltech repair Dell laptop screens by post?